Ian Happ Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.30 team ERA ranks 14th among all MLB pitching staffs.
+- The Dodgers have a 4.57 team ERA that ranks 15th across all league pitching staffs.

-- The Dodgers give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- The Dodgers rank 11th in baseball in home runs given up (15 total, 1.1 per game).

-- Syndergaard (0-1) makes the start for the Dodgers, his third of the season.
+- The Dodgers are sending Grove (0-1) to the mound for his third start of the season.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up eight hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the right-hander threw 3 1/3 innings, surrendering nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.